In praise of craziness of a certain kind—a winter meditation on love

-Heidegger spent a great deal of time trying to help us see that, for all of us, the content of what we call our 'selves' is, for the most part, wholly unchosen and is gifted to us from even before our birth when we are, extraordinarily, thrown into a pre-existing world.
-To be a human being is always-already to be in a particular culture, a particular geographical place, a particular time and a particular epoch.
-For a great deal of the time, of course, we never even notice this and nor, therefore, our many inherited cultural traditions because, as Heidegger noted elsewhere, '[t]radition takes what has come down to us and delivers it over to self-evidence' (Being and Time p.43 ).
-It is important to see here, as Iain Thomson notes, that
+Heidegger spent a great deal of time trying to help us see that the content of what we call our ‘selves’ is, for the most part, wholly unchosen, gifted to us as it is at the moment we are born (or “thrown”) into an pre-existing world.
+To be a human being is always-already to be born into a particular culture, geography, place, time and epoch.
+For a great deal of the time, of course, we do not notice this because, as Heidegger noted elsewhere, “[t]radition takes what has come down to us and delivers it over to self-evidence” (Being and Time p.43 ).
+Because of this it is important to see, as Iain Thomson notes, that

-'Thrown into a world we did not make (and whose influence we can never render wholly transparent to ourselves), we all understand ourselves in terms of belief systems which we can never fully reconstitute and re-appropriate.
-All of us thus remain inextricably *bound* to these larger belief systems whose truth each of us always takes partly on faith; and in this literal sense, Heidegger suggests, we are each "religious" (from the Latin religare, "to bind")' (Thomson, Iain 2011 'Transcendence and the problem of other worldly nihilism: Taylor, Heidegger, Nietzsche', Inquiry 54:2, 140-159)
+“Thrown into a world we did not make (and whose influence we can never render wholly transparent to ourselves), we all understand ourselves in terms of belief systems which we can never fully reconstitute and re-appropriate.
+All of us thus remain inextricably bound to these larger belief systems whose truth each of us always takes partly on faith; and in this literal sense, Heidegger suggests, we are each ‘religious’ (from the Latin religare, ‘to bind’)” (Thomson, Iain 2011 'Transcendence and the problem of other worldly nihilism: Taylor, Heidegger, Nietzsche', Inquiry 54:2, 140-15

-So, whether we feel we are conventionally religious or not (and choose to call ourselves atheists or humanists) who we are is to be bound inextricably to innumerable ideas and beliefs not all of which have, or even can be, validated by personal experience and which we simply hold on the basis of faith.
+So, whether we feel we are conventionally religious or not (and choose instead to call ourselves atheists or humanists) who we are is always-already religious in this sense, i.e. bound (religare) inextricably to innumerable ideas and beliefs not all of which have, or even can be, validated by personal experience and which we simply hold on the basis of faith.

-When Heidegger goes on to say that every human being, in a certain sense, opens beyond him- or herself he is pointing to this complex of larger belief systems.
-The point he wants us to see, and it is what I concentrate on today, is that, in consequence, what it is to be a human being is not to be some discrete, closed in, wholly independent and rationally constructed creature (entity), but a much more open kind of being in the world that is always-already indissolubly commingled with a phenomenally pluralistic world.
+When Heidegger goes on to say that every human being, in a certain sense, opens beyond him- or herself he is pointing to this complex of larger belief systems we take for granted.
+The point he wants us to see is that, in consequence, what it is to be a human being is not to be some discrete, closed in, wholly independent and rationally constructed creature, but a much more open kind of being-in-the-world that is always-already indissolubly commingling with a pluralistic world.

 On cold evenings